A kernel method for the learning of Wasserstein geometric flows: Structure-preserving kernel ridge regression

 If either of the RKHS $\mathcal{H}_{K_1}$ or $\mathcal{H}_{K_2}$ contains linear functions, it is evident that the space $\mathcal{H}_{\mathrm{null}}$ defined in \eqref{null-space} is not empty.
 Without the regularization term in the loss function \eqref{emp-fun1}, the learning problem suffers from degeneracy due to the presence of this potentially non-empty null space.

-In the literature \cite{RCSP2, RCSP3}, the non-uniqueness of the solutions to the minimization problems is attributed to the degeneracy of Poisson tensors, which can be characterized using Casimir functions.
-In contrast, in this setting, the degeneracy is much more difficult to identify due to the data-dependence of the null space $\mathcal{H}_{\mathrm{null}}$ and the complexity of the operator $A^\delta$, making it impossible to uniquely recover the underlying energy functional.
+We emphasize that the operator $A^\delta$, and hence the null space $\mathcal{H}_{\mathrm{null}}$, depend on the observed density trajectory.
+This trajectory dependence does not by itself pose a difficulty for the analysis: an analogous situation already arises in finite-dimensional structure-preserving learning problems, where the observation operator depends on the observed states.
+For instance, for the Poisson systems studied in \cite{RCSP2, RCSP3}, the non-uniqueness of the solutions to the minimization problems is attributed to the degeneracy of the Poisson tensor and can be characterized using Casimir functions.
+In our infinite-dimensional setting, the degeneracy is much more difficult to identify due to the data-dependence of the null space $\mathcal{H}_{\mathrm{null}}$ and the complexity of the operator $A^\delta$, making it impossible to uniquely recover the underlying energy functional.
+In any case, once the observations are fixed, the associated operator is fixed, and the regularization and convergence analysis are carried out conditionally on it.

+The trajectory enters the problem in two distinct ways: its associated operator determines the null space, and therefore the identifiable component of the unknown energy, while its regularity enters the discretization error estimates later on in Section \ref{error_analysis}, since the construction of $A^\delta$ and $f^\delta$ involves numerical approximations of derivatives of the observed density.
+The informativeness of the data is reflected precisely in the size of $\mathcal{H}_{\mathrm{null}}$.
+Trajectories exhibiting little dynamical variation, such as densities that are stationary or close to stationarity, provide fewer constraints to distinguish different energy components, which enlarges the null space and deteriorates identifiability.
+Note, however, that even for a stationary density $\rho_\ast$ the operator does not vanish in general, since it contains terms of the form $V\mapsto \nabla\cdot(\rho_\ast\nabla V)$, so that a partial recovery of the energy components remains possible.
 In the subsequent subsections, we will develop an operator framework for the minimization problem and demonstrate that the minimization problems \eqref{exp-pro1}--\eqref{exp-fun1} and \eqref{emp-pro1}--\eqref{emp-fun1} admit unique solutions due to the inclusion of the regularization term.
-Furthermore, we derive a closed-form expression for the structure-preserving kernel estimator of the empirical minimization problem \eqref{emp-pro1}--\eqref{emp-fun1} and show that $\left(\lambda_1\widehat{V}_{\lambda,NL}, \lambda_2\widehat{W}_{\lambda,NL}\right) $ is orthogonal to the null space with respect to the RKHS inner product. \end{remark}
+Furthermore, we derive a closed-form expression for the structure-preserving kernel estimator of the empirical minimization problem \eqref{emp-pro1}--\eqref{emp-fun1} and show that $\left(\lambda_1\widehat{V}_{\lambda,NL}, \lambda_2\widehat{W}_{\lambda,NL}\right)$ is orthogonal to the null space with respect to the RKHS inner product. \end{remark} }